A linking invariant for algebraic curves: Introduction

-Recently, E~Artal, V~Florens and the first author defined a topological invariant of line arrangements (i.e. algebraic plane curves with only irreducible components of degree $1$) which is in some sense modeled on the linking number of knot theory~\cite{invariant}.
-This invariant was then successifully used in~\cite{guervilleGT} to distinguish a new Zariski pair.
+Recently, Artal, Florens and the first author defined a topological invariant of line arrangements (i.e. algebraic plane curves with only irreducible components of degree $1$) which is in some sense modelled on the linking number of knot theory~\cite{invariant}.
+This invariant was then successfully used in~\cite{guervilleGT} to distinguish a new Zariski pair of line arrangements.
 In the present paper, we construct another invariant adapting the linking number to the more general case of algebraic plane curves.
 In the case of a line arrangement, this invariant is shown to be equivalent to the invariant of~\cite{invariant}, thus providing a generalization of this earlier work through a different adaptation of the linking number.